arulmozhimanikandan/contactForm/README.md

 Uses cases
 =============
-- form cannot be submmited without filling the all details
+- Form cannot be submmited without filling the all details
-- email must be a valid
+- Email must be a valid
-- user cannot directly subit a empty data from php
+- User cannot directly submit a empty data from php
-- Submmited data can be view
+- Submitted data can be view

 urls
 =====